clutchwave/mikeroberto-blog/src/data/post/2018/autism-seed-oils.md

 To answer his question, it's the **industrialized processed seed oils**.
 Particularly those heavy in omega-6 polyunsaturated fatty acids, specifically with high amounts of *linoleic acid*.
 Often called "vegetable oils", these are anything but that.
 I'm talking about the following:

-> If you are someone who values your health -- or the health of your family -- you will avoid these oils like the plague.
+<blockquote class="pquote right">If you are someone who values your health -- or the health of your family -- you will avoid these oils like the plague.</blockquote>

  	- **Canola Oil**